Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 Buddha teaches us the **dharma**.

 What *dharma* means is debated.
-It may refer to nature's law, phenomenon, or principle—except when it's used to mean *the teaching* explicitly in the monastic code.
+It may refer to "nature's law", "phenomenon", or "principle"—except when it's used to mean *the word of the Buddha* explicitly in the monastic code.

 When asked to summarize the teaching, the Buddha reframes **dharma** in practical, affective terms: